 The legislation, proposed by Gov. Dannel P. Malloy’s administration, is an example of how the tribes, which have been struggling through slumps in gambling revenue, have worked with the state to find ways to ease their financial burdens.
 By winning authority to carry out tasks typically reserved for state troopers, the tribes reduce the need for state agents at the casinos where their salaries have to be covered by the tribes.

 Tribal police currently are allowed to arrest members of federally recognized tribes but can only detain nontribal members for arrest by state police.
-Tribal and state police both have jurisdiction over the reservations and the two mammoth casinos.

 For approval of expanded powers, the tribes will have to agree to recognize and follow state laws covering the Freedom of Information Act, common arrest records and bans on racial profiling.